 The PCI Data Security Standard ("PCI DSS") is a specific set of comprehensive security standards required by credit card brands for enhancing payment account data security, including but not limited to requirements for security management, policies, procedures, network architecture, and software design.
 PCI DSS compliance is required in order to maintain credit card processing services.
 The cost of compliance with PCI DSS is significant and may increase as the requirements change.
-We are tested periodically for assurance and successfully completed our last annual assessment in October 2022.
+For example, the Payment Card Industry Security Standards Council has released version 4.0 of its Data Security Standard, and we are conducting an assessment to determine the scope and impact of these new standards on our existing processes and controls.
+We are assessed periodically for assurance and successfully completed our last annual assessment in October 2022.
 Compliance does not guarantee a completely secure environment and notwithstanding the results of this assessment there can be no assurance that payment card brands will not request further compliance assessments or set forth additional requirements to maintain access to credit card processing services.
 See "-Security incidents expose us to liability and could damage our reputation and our business."
 Compliance is an ongoing effort and the requirements evolve as new threats are identified.
 In the event that we were to lose PCI DSS compliance status (or fail to renew compliance under a future version of the PCI DSS), we could be exposed to increased operating costs, fines and penalties and, in extreme circumstances, may have our credit card processing privileges revoked, which would have a material adverse effect on our business.